Download Our eGuide:

 Not having an employee handbook or an outdated one puts your business at risk.

-Employee handbooks are important tools for HR.
+Employee handbooks are important tools for HR, but are where a lot of common HR mistakes happen.
 They serve as a reference and communication of an organization’s policies, procedures, and expectations.
 It’s also more difficult to uphold your HR practices without one.

 For example, if an employee doesn’t follow a policy, it’s much easier to address the problem when a handbook is available to reference — even better if you have employees read and sign your employee handbook as part of the onboarding process.
 This provides additional protection and adherence to your policies and procedures.